prisma/prisma1/README.md

 ### Upcoming Connectors

+> Prisma 1 is currently in maintenance mode in favor of the development of the [Prisma Framework](https://github.com/prisma/prisma2).
+The data source connectors listed below will be implemented in the scope of the Prisma Framework instead of Prisma 1.

 If you are interested to participate in the preview for one of the following connectors, please reach out in our [Slack](https://slack.prisma.io).

 - [Elastic Search](https://github.com/prisma/prisma/issues/1665)